What Happens If a Cricket Match Is Stopped Due to Rain? | Full Breakdown

 Rain in T20 Matches

-Twenty20 (T20) cricket is the shortest and most dynamic format of the game, with each team getting just 20 overs.
+Twenty20 (T20) cricket is the shortest and fastest type of cricket, where each team plays only 20 overs.
 Rain can turn a T20 match on its head due to its brief duration.
 Here’s how T20 matches handle rain interruptions:

-1. Minimum Overs Requirement: In T20s, for a match to produce a result, each team must face at least 5 overs.
-If this is not possible, the match is abandoned, and no result is declared.
+In T20s, for a match to produce a result, each team must face at least five overs.
+If this is not possible, the game is abandoned, and no result is declared.

 Rain and Player Safety